filip-michalsky/SalesGPT/README.md

 ### Business & Product Knowledge:
 -  Reference only your business information & products and significantly reduce hallucinations!

-### Use Any LLM to power your AI Sales Agent
+### Use Any LLM to Power Your AI Sales Agent
-- Thanks to intgration with [LiteLLM](https://github.com/BerriAI/litellm), you can choose *any closed/open-sourced LLM* to work with SalesGPT!
+- Thanks to our integration with [LiteLLM](https://github.com/BerriAI/litellm), you can choose *any closed/open-sourced LLM* to work with SalesGPT!
 Thanks to LiteLLM maintainers for this contribution!

-### Power real-time sales conversations
+### Power Real-time Sales Conversations
 - Synchronous & Asynchronous Completion with LLMs
 - Synchronous & Asynchronous Streaming from LLMs

+### Latency
 - Voice AI Sales Agent has <1s round trip response rate.

-### Enterprise-grade Security
+### Enterprise-Grade Security

 - Upcoming integration with [PromptArmor](https://promptarmor.com/) to protect your AI Sales Agents against security vulnerabilities.